 If your illegitimate child is at risk of falling into the custody of abusive people, you're better off fleeing the country with her without even giving a custody hearing a try.

-LOST has Jack, the "man of science" who represents cynicism, and Locke, the "man of faith" who represents idealism.
-Much of Jacks and Locke's interactions on the show are based on one of them trying to convince the other that their viewpoint is right.
+Lost tends to be very, very far down the cynical side of the spectrumthings have a tendency to go From Bad to Worse, all of the main characters hit their rage breaking points at least once (some of whom do so completely out of character), and almost everyone's gut reaction to any problems that they encounter is to point a gun at it.
+However, idealism vs. cynicism is actually a central theme of the show and is manifested in the two foremost protagonists: Jack, the "man of science" who represents cynicism, and Locke, the "man of faith" who represents idealism.
+Many of their interactions on the show are based on one of them trying to convince the other that their viewpoint is right.
 Eventually, they both convert to the other side.
 Jack takes a leap of faith by dropping the nuclear bomb down the hole at the future Swan Station, while Locke has a mental breakdown when he cannot convince everyone to return to the island.

 Then comes the Grand Finale which ends on the most idealistic point on the scale possible.